What’s the motivation to live for Jesus?

 What’s our motivation to live for Jesus?
 Why do we do it?
 Why do we do what we do?
 Why make the sacrifice?
 Why make the effort?
-Why go to a building every weekend and do this thing called “church” with people that are, most of the time, just putting up religious fronts anyways?
-Why do we, as the rest of the world most likely thinks, waste our time gathering together and talking about some historical Figure and mystical religion?
+Why go to a building every weekend and do this thing called “church” with people who are, most of the time, just putting up religious fronts anyway?
+Why do we, as the rest of the world most likely think, waste our time gathering together and talking about some historical figure and mystical religion?
 Why do we do this?
 Why do we persist in living for Jesus when it continues to be an uphill battle and an upstream swim?
 What’s our motivation?
 Why should we want to serve God with our lives?

-Each one of us is like that lost sheep whom the Shepherd earnestly searches for.
-(Lk 15:3–7) We’re all prodigals (Lk 15:11–32) who’ve run away from home and yet are met, instantly, with indelible love and inexhaustible grace.
+Each one of us is like that lost sheep whom the Shepherd earnestly searches for (Luke 15:3–7).
+We’re all prodigals (Luke 15:11–32) who’ve run away from home and yet are met, instantly, with indelible love and inexhaustible grace.
 That’s what motivates us.
 That’s what keeps us and holds us together.
 It’s the love of Jesus that compels us, and his love alone.
 “Everyone that truly considers and ponders that wonderful love, which Christ has manifested towards us by his death, becomes, as it were, bound to him,” notes John Calvin, “and constrained by the closest tie, and devotes himself wholly to his service.”
 When we truly understand and contemplate the gravity of the cross and the magnitude of grace, we’ll be compelled and constrained to live for Jesus.
 When we live under the constant awareness of what we’ve been forgiven of, there will be no response other than humility, gratitude, and service.
-When we live in the “right-now” power of the gospel — the present experience of being perfectly loved and forgiven by God despite and in spite us — that same love will pour out of you.
-Just like a glass that sits under a running faucet, if you let the love of Christ control you, your life, that same love and grace will be overflowing from you and spilling on to others!
+When we live in the “right-now” power of the gospel — the present experience of being perfectly loved and forgiven by God despite and despite us — that same love will pour out of you.
+Just like a glass that sits under a running faucet, if you let the love of Christ control you, and your life, that same love and grace will be overflowing from you and spilling onto others!